 - Japan: United Christian Church of Japan (UCCJ)

-- Malaysia: Basel Christian Church of Malaysia (BCCM) and Protestant Church of Sabah (PCS)
+- Malaysia: Basel Christian Church of Malaysia (BCCM) and Protestant Church in Sabah (PCS)

 - South Korea: the Presbyterian Churches, PCK and PROK